 Nonsense.
-The truth is that only some molecules (like salt or NaCl) ionize by dissociation (like Na+ and Cl-).
+The truth is that only some molecules (for example, salt or NaCl) ionize by dissociation (Na+ and Cl).
 Those ions, along with all the other molecules, will indeed be diluted into nonexistence.
 More importantly, molecules cannot magically be converted into plasma or a perpetuating entangled wave.
 Benneth is just throwing in quantum energy and frequencies and other sciencey buzzwords to make it sound as though he knows what hes talking about.

 Many people believe homeopaths like Benneth, including members of the British Royal Family.
 This quackery is big business, too entrenched for any attempt at government action to stop it.

 Rush Limbaugh's oft-deluded audience occasionally hears Rush read commercials for a cold remedy.
 He proudly adds, "And it's homeopathic!"
 He seems to think that's a good thing.
 To me, it means, "And it doesn't do anything!"

 Homeopathic remedies, in the terminology of the FDA, are "safe" but not "effective."
 They have no physical effect on your body.
 Their only effect is on your mind.
 Taking them makes you think that you have done something to improve your health.

 As a result, you feel better (the placebo effect), and you may actually get better.

 But also as a result, you may put off consulting a real doctor, and your disease may kill you.